aribornstein/pyNeurboParser/README.md

 ## Setup

 1. Clone the pyNeurboParser Repo
+2. Download sdp_models.zip file from releases into the pretrained_models folder.
-2. Run the pyNeurboParser container
+3. Run the pyNeurboParser container
 ```
 	docker run --rm -it -v path_to_repo:/data/ -p 5000:5000 abornst/py-neurbo-parser
 ```